HR-CMGT/PRG06-vue-workshop/README.md

 - Installing
 - Vue Workflow
-- What is a Vue component
+- What are we going to build?
 - Single file components
 - Class syntax
 - Reactive data